Good Faith Compliance

 Put written rules in place.

-The organization should define approved use, restricted use, prohibited use, human review requirements, escalation triggers, and documentation expectations.
+Define approved use, restricted use, prohibited use, human review requirements, escalation triggers, and documentation expectations.

 Step 4: Train People